-Herbs are really so easy to grow and if picked fresh add an extra special zest to food that can't be achieved with the dried varieties.
-The beauty of growing your own herbs is that you can keep a tray of parsley, mint, chervil, coriander, sage and thyme on your windowsill and you don't even have to go outside in the rain to pick what you need!
+Herbs are really so easy to grow.
+As a bonus, picked fresh they add an extra special zest to food that can't be achieved with dried versions.
+The beauty of growing your own is that you can keep a tray of parsley, mint, chervil, coriander, sage and thyme on your windowsill.
+This means you don't even have to go outside in the rain to pick what you need!

 One of the easiest ways to grow your herbs is to take a Compact Rapid Rootrainer tray, fill it with good multipurpose moist compost and sow your seeds into the cells, cover with the propagating lid and leave for about a fortnight to germinate.

-Once the seedlings begin to emerge the tray can then be placed on a windowsill where it gets adequate light and as the plants grow the lid can then be taken off and used as a drip tray.
+Once the seedlings begin to emerge the tray can then be placed on a windowsill where it gets adequate light.
+As the plants grow the lid can then be taken off and used as a drip tray.

-Remember that herbs do not tolerate north facing windows and prefer a window that get at least 4 hours of direct sunshine per day.
+Remember that herbs do not tolerate north facing windows.
+They prefer a window that get at least 4 hours of direct sunshine per day.

 Without a plentiful source of light most indoor herbs will slow down or even stop growing.
-If you find this happening you should reduce the picking of the herbs as well as reducing the watering.
+If you find this happening you should reduce picking as well as reducing the watering.
 Make sure the indoor temperature is not in excess of 65 degrees until plant growth restarts.

 It must also be remembered that not every herb likes living indoors.